Bert Diaries: Nadja Nilsson

 Nadja Nilsson is a girl born in the autumn in Värmland, and lives with her mother in a cottage.
 She plays the violin.
 Her brothers are raggare (basically greasers).
 Bert falls in love with Nadja in May in the 5th grade, and they come together in June.
 On 1 March in the 6th grade, Bert breaks up with Nadja.
 They briefly get together again in Berts befrielse.

 Paulina Hlinka

 Paulina Hlinka is a girl from what was then Czechoslovakia.
-When her cousin Pavel visits Sweden in Berts vidare betraktelser, Bert is scared that secret US agents will spot them, and prevent him visiting his uncle Janne in New York City due to the poor relationship between the USA and the USSR, as Czechoslovakia was a USSR-allied state.
+When her cousin Pavel visits Sweden in Berts vidare betraktelser, Bert is scared that secret US agents will spot them, and prevent him visiting his uncle Janne in New York City due to the poor relationship between the US and the USSR, as Czechoslovakia was a USSR-allied state.
 Bert is in love with Paulina from mid-late 6th grade to early 7th grade, before she leaves him for Dödgrävarn ("gravedigger" in Swedish).
 Bert later bumps into her in Bert och beundrarinnorna, but as he smells bad, she makes an excuse that she has to get to woodshop class.